StrumentiResistenti/Compassh/README.md

 	ProxyCommand /path/to/compassh_proxy.py %h %p
 ```

 The third step configures OpenSSH to use CompaSSH as a proxy whenever a new SSH connection is started.
-CompaSSH will receive the remote hostname and port you want to connect to (by the %h and %p macros) and will do all the wiring behind the scenes to setup the required VPN (if not running yet) and then forward all the traffic through that VPN.
+CompaSSH will receive the remote hostname and port you want to connect to (by the %h and %p macros) and will do all the wiring behind the scenes to setup the required VPN (if not running yet) and then forward all the traffic through it.

 ## Configuring CompaSSH VPNs and routing strategies